mujo-code/chrome-extension/docs/file-structure.md

 This is where all build, test, and distribution script live.
 This is largely built from ejecting from `create-react-app`.

+### background

+This is where background script specific code lives.
+All code here is exclusive to the background script.

+### components

+This folder holds react components.
+The standard is to use a dasherized version of the component name as the top level folder name, for example `button-group`.
+This folder has an `index.js` file for the main export and a test `index.test.js`.
+If the test has any snapshots they will be scoped to this folder.
+This allows for organization of sub dependecies of components without flooding the top level scope of components.
+Think of it is **domain** based folders.

+Components can be shared between the NTP and Content Script.

+### content

+This folder holds any content script specific scripts.

+### hooks

+This folder hold any custom [React hooks](https://reactjs.org/docs/hooks-overview.html).
+This if needed can also be split into **domain** based folders.

+Hooks can be shared between the NTP and Content Script.

+### lib

+This is utilities that usually are decouple from React or the application logic itself.
+This is usually code that is usually doing some type of functionality that is not specific to this application.

+### styles

+This is a place that houses any additions to the [Box](https://github.com/mujo-code/box) style guide.

 ## **\_\_mocks\_\_**

 This is just top level mocks for Jest